ntopel/DataEngineeringBitirme/README.md

 Table of Contents:

-Prerequisites

-Installation
+Prerequisites:

-Data Ingestion with Apache NiFi
+Data Ingestion with Apache NiFi,

-Data Streaming with Apache Kafka
+Data Streaming with Apache Kafka,

-Data Processing with Apache Spark
+Data Processing with Apache Spark,

-Data Warehousing with Google BigQuery
+Data Warehousing with Google BigQuery,

 Data Analysis with DBT